Astrophsica/Racing-Kit-Roblox/README.md

 * Starting lights
 * Changing tracks

 ### How to run project
 1. Download [Roblox Studio](https://www.roblox.com/create)
 2. Download [Go-KartKit.rbxl](Go-KartKit.rbxl)
 3. Open file through Roblox Studio "File" button or open [Go-KartKit.rbxl](Go-KartKit.rbxl)

+### Additional notes
+* You are more than welcome to fork and clone this repository
+* Rojo has been set up for API and scripts.
+Follow Rojo setup steps and use this project file when runnning server: [default.project.json](default.project.json)

 ### Links
 * [Model kit](https://www.roblox.com/library/3719396356/Yar890-Studio-Racing-Kit-ALPHA) <br/>